Academic Honesty Policy

 Definitions of Academic Dishonesty

-Cheating, includes but is not limited to such in-class behaviors as copying from other students, use of books, notes or other devices not explicitly permitted and communication of answers or parts of answers during an examination.
+1. Cheating includes but is not limited to such in-class behaviors as copying from other students, use of books, notes or other devices not explicitly permitted, and communication of answers or parts of answers during an examination.

-- Plagiarism, usually occurs in the case of reports or papers prepared outside the classroom.
+2. Plagiarism usually occurs in the case of reports or papers prepared outside the classroom.
 Plagiarism has been committed whenever a student submits as his or her own work any material taken from others -- whether printed, electronic or oral; whether quoted directly or paraphrased -- without proper acknowledgment and documentation.
 Copying the work of other students, whether in hard copy or electronic form, is included in this definition.
 Faculty members should indicate clearly to their classes which style of documentation is to be used for citing printed, oral, and electronic sources.
-The sixth edition of the MLA Handbook for Writers of Research Papers (2003) is one source of instruction on how to cite both traditional documents and material taken from such electronic sources as the World Wide Web.
+The seventh edition of the MLA Handbook for Writers of Research Papers (2009) is one source of instruction on how to cite both traditional documents and material taken from such electronic sources as the World Wide.

 While most college students understand what plagiarism is and have learned how to document properly in high school, plagiarism is sometimes unconscious or unintended.
 Students who feel that they do not possess good bibliographic and citation skills should speak with their professors prior to submitting written work.
 Ignorance may not be an excuse for violating the College rules banning plagiarism.

 When instructors permit collaboration between students in the preparation of reports, papers or other assignments, they should make clear to students just how much collaboration is permitted and whether or how credit is to be given for each person contributing to the project.

 Students who knowingly allow others to copy their work, either in or outside of class, will be subject to the same penalties for plagiarism and cheating as those defined above.